SharePoint/sp-dev-docs/docs/general-development/authorization-users-groups-and-the-object-model-in-sharepoint.md

 ## Object model changes: obsolete but backward-compatible security objects
 <a name="SP15_AuthorizationUsersGroupsAndObjectModel_ObjectModel"> </a>

-In SharePoint 2013, all object scopes share the same basic permissions management experience.
-SharePoint 2013 manages permissions through role definitions, which enable a consistent experience at the list, folder, and item level.
+In SharePoint, all object scopes share the same basic permissions management experience.
+SharePoint manages permissions through role definitions, which enable a consistent experience at the list, folder, and item level.
 The following security objects used in Windows SharePoint Services 2.0 are obsolete, but continue to function for backward-compatibility: